-So long as there aren’t too many people jumping down, the water tends to be very calm.
-Not only on the surface, but underneath as well – the mixture of salt and fresh water keeps out a lot of the larger marine animals.
+The water tends to be very calm, not only on the surface, but underneath as well – the mixture of salt and fresh water keeps out a lot of the larger marine animals.
 So anyone that visits can relax and float around calmly, without ever having to worry about bumping into a seal or a shark.

 To help protect the environment, we ask that you please take a bag to collect any trash left behind by irresponsible visitors.